A juniper tree is ripe with meaning and symbolism. So let’s learn more about this tree meaning and symbolism in different cultures.

 Symbolism of the juniper tree

 Juniperus comunis, a tree belonging to the Cupressaceae family, can boast a long pagan and Christian tradition in its use.
 Its meaning is linked precisely to these varied stories that we will tell you.
-By translating the secret language of plants into one that is understandable to humans, we can speak of rescue and protection.
+By translating plants’ secret language into one understandable to humans, we can speak of rescue and protection.

-This is because, appearing in any tradition, it has strengthened what was its Greek meaning.
+This is because, appearing in any tradition, it has strengthened what its Greek meaning was.
 In this beautiful language, this plant is known under the name of “arkeuthos”, from the verb “arkéo” which means “to repel the enemy”.
 Its physical characteristics, accentuated by thorny branches, gave this idea of protection.

 These trees were planted in many ancient countries to protect the house from evil spirits and malicious men.

 People even went so far as to use it in the cracks in the house, hoping to reject diseases and evil spirits.
 In Italy, the symbolic tradition of it has always been very strong; there was no house where its branch wasn’t used against witches and sorcerers.

 Juniper and its language occupy a place of honor even in many Christmas legends, but the prettiest is perhaps one of German origin, which teaches how, according to a particular ritual, it could recall a beneficial spirit capable of forcing thieves to return stolen items.